Meet Our Team

 Specialist Speech and Language Therapist

-Eesher is a Specialist Speech and Language Therapist with over 10 years’ experience supporting children to develop their communication skills, confidence, and independence.
-She has worked in a wide range of settings including schools, early years environments, clinics, and family homes, collaborating closely with teachers, and other professionals to ensure joined-up support.
-Her experience spans working with children with language disorders, speech sound difficulties, developmental verbal dyspraxia, autism, and ADHD, tailoring therapy to meet each child’s unique profile and needs.
+Eesher is a Specialist Speech and Language Therapist with over a decade of experience supporting children to build their communication skills, confidence, and independence.
+She has worked across schools, early years settings, clinics, and family homes, collaborating closely with teachers and other professionals to provide coordinated, holistic support.
+Her expertise includes working with children with language disorders, speech sound difficulties, developmental verbal dyspraxia, autism, and ADHD, tailoring therapy to each child’s strengths, needs, and learning style.
+Deeply committed to creating meaningful, lasting change, Eesher takes a neuroaffirming approach that honours every child’s individuality and ensures therapy feels safe, motivating, and empowering.
+She works closely with families to understand what each child needs to thrive, and feels truly privileged to witness the growth, confidence, and sense of self that emerges through the therapeutic process.